bhauman/bhauman.github.com/drafts/immutable-data-service.md

 have to constantly fetch the value of the document we are working with.
-The client library can easily perform the operation locally and as long as the operation is successful we now know the absolute value of the new stored document without fetching it's value.
+The client library can easily perform the operation locally and as long as the operation is successful we now know the absolute value of the new stored document without fetching its value.

 In other words, it is possible to know the absolute value of the current state of the document.